TaShawn Thomas

-TaShawn Thomas (born February 27, 1993) is an American professional basketball player for Le Mans of the LNB Pro A. He played college basketball for the University of Houston and the University of Oklahoma before playing professionally in Germany, Italy, Israel, France and Australia.
+TaShawn Thomas (born February 27, 1993) is an American professional basketball player for Le Mans of the LNB Élite and the EuroCup.
+He played college basketball for the University of Houston and the University of Oklahoma before playing professionally in Germany, Italy, Israel, France and Australia.
 In 2019, he was named the Israeli State Cup MVP and the Israeli League Defensive Player of the Year.

 College career

 A forward from Las Vegas, Nevada, Thomas played three seasons at Houston.
 As a junior, he averaged 15.4 points and 8.1 rebounds per game.
 He opted to transfer to Oklahoma for his senior season.
 As a senior, Thomas was named Big 12 Newcomer of the Year and a Third Team All-Big 12 selection.
 He scored in double figures 17 times and had 42 blocked shots, shooting 51.4 percent for the season.
 In his senior year, he averaged 11.6 points and 6.5 rebounds per game.